15 Ways to Improve Brand Perception in Customers

 - A renowned brand can command better advertising rates.

-- Collateral, like brochures and websites, will provide higher-quality leads if their strong brand image backs them.
+- Collateral, such as brochures and websites, will yield higher-quality leads when backed by a strong brand image.

 Imagine investing in a marketing campaign that falls flat because your brand isn’t perceived favourably.
 Results can go downhill fast if your marketing message clashes with consumer perceptions.